trdroid/Chrome-Extension-Examples/Theory/Components/Background Pages/README.md

 An ideal approach is to design the UI of an extension (browser actions, page actions, options pages and other HTML pages) as dumb views that coordinate with a background page.
 A background page could hold the state of an extension and notify state changes to the views to reflect the changes the UI.

-Only one instance of a background page can run in an extension process, but an extension using incognito split mode gets another instance for the incognito windows.
+Only one instance of a background page can run in an extension process, but an extension using an incognito split mode gets another instance for the incognito windows.

 ###Manifest